yegor256/blog/_posts/2020/nov/2020-11-24-objects-without-methods.md

 What do you think an object is in OOP?
-No matter what language you are programming with, you will most probably agree with Bruce Eckel, the author of [Effective Java](https://amzn.to/35xigKf), who said that "each object has a state and operations that you can ask it to perform," or Benjamin Evans, the author of [Java in a Nutshell](https://amzn.to/35uKVPU), who claimed that it is "a collection of data fields that hold values and methods that operate on those values."
+No matter what language you are programming with, you will most probably agree with Bruce Eckel, the author of [Thinking in Java](https://amzn.to/3pRHv1Q), who said that "each object has a state and operations that you can ask it to perform," or Benjamin Evans, the author of [Java in a Nutshell](https://amzn.to/35uKVPU), who claimed that it is "a collection of data fields that hold values and methods that operate on those values."